-It's an additional cost.
-Yes, planners have an inside track, which means they can sometimes they can save you money—but not always, says Cooke.
-If your budget is already stretched, but you could really use help, consider a day-of coordinator.
-According to Graham planners often offer multiple tiers of service.
+Do wedding planners save you money?
+Yes, they have an inside track, which means sometimes they can save you money—but not always.
+According to Atlanta wedding planner Susan Graham, planners often offer multiple tiers of service.
 Be sure to ask for a customized service if you don't see what you need on the planner's initial price list.